 - Free online subscription to the journal European Neuropsychopharmacology.

-- ECNP members can bring one junior scientist to the ECNP Congress for EUR 100.
+- ECNP members can bring one early career scientist to the ECNP Congress for EUR 100.

 - Access to a member directory ('find a member') to get in touch with and stay connected with a wide network of ECNP members.